TomerFi/alexa_skill_ask_my_pc/README.md

 ##### Forwarding port 443 towards our static ip
 Now that your computer has a static ip address, we can forward all incoming requests with the port 443 towards it.</br>
 Open your router's gui on your favorite web browser, the same as we did in the static ip section.</br>
-Look for anything related to *Port Forwarding* or *Virtual Servers* and create a record directing the port 443 to the static ip you've assigned for your computer.</br>
+Look for anything related to *Port Forwarding* or *Virtual Servers* and create a record directing the port 443 to the static ip you've assigned to your computer.</br>
 Depending on the router, you might be asked to reboot it.
 Go ahead and reboot it and once you're done, your router will redirect all incoming requests with the port 443 towards your computer.
 Now we need to make our computer accept these requests, in the next section.

 ##### Configuring Tomcat for https support